MAPC/massbuilds-legacy/README.md

 First clone the repository.
 Then setup the database using the special instructions below.
 Finally you can start the app using `foreman start`.
 You should visit the app from your web browser by going to http://lvh.me:5000/. lvh.me points to localhost but allows the application to reference and resolve sub-domains when developing on localhost.

+Creating new developments requires obtaining an [MBTA API Key](http://realtime.mbta.com/portal) and setting MBTA_API_KEY to this key in your .env file.

 #### Setting Up the Database

 You will need to have Postgres installed with PostGIS.
 On Mac OS X you can add PostGIS to Postgres with homebrew by running `brew install postgis`.